Work experience opportunities

 In order to show the variety of work experience opportunities in a local authority such as Tewkesbury Borough Council, a brief description of the work is given below.

 The work here at the council is of three kinds:

-- Jobs of an administrative nature to do with the running of a local council - for instance, public finance, accountancy, council tax and work in the council's legal and personnel sections.
+Jobs of an administrative nature to do with the running of a local council - for instance, public finance, accountancy, council tax and work in the council's legal and Human resources sections.